-Before you can use a new floppy disk, you need to prepare it so that the computer knows where to store and retrieve information on the disk.
-Preparing a disk is called initializing.
+Before you can use a new floppy disk, you must be sure it is initialized; that is, prepared so that the computer knows where to store and retrieve information on the disk.
 Initializing a disk is like drawing the lines on a newly paved parking lot: you don't know what fits where until you figure out how much room you have.